marihachi/holo/README.md

 # holo
-A better C-like programming language.
+A refined C-like, system programming language with LLVM.

 WIP!